TLara1/TLara1.github.io/_projects/21_project.md

 ## Introduction
 Oh dear.
 This is a terrible idea.
 I shudder at the thought of all the notation I will need to get right here.
 Wish me luck, please proceed with caution.

 Back in high school, I would always aspire to fill my notebooks and chalkboards with deranged mathematical scribblings that looked oh so incomprehensible.
-Unfortunately, as I learned more physics and maths, the incomprehensible became comprehensible and my scribblings never quite reached the heights of insanity to which I aspired.
-Except in Quantum Field Theory (QFT).
+Unfortunately, as I learned more physics and maths, the incomprehensible became comprehensible and my scribblings never quite reached the heights of insanity to which I aspired, except in Quantum Field Theory (QFT).
 Even the most organized, well-documented, structured QFT calculation (that these notes certainly are not) looks like a mess, with enough symbols and letters to boggle even the most intrepid physicist.

 I am, unfortunately, no longer much of a theoretical physicist.
 I took three semesters of QFT and decided it was not for me.
 But there is a beauty in the calculations of QFT, the slow methodical alignment of a maelstrom of algebra and indices.
 I doubt these notes will serve me much in the future, but I wish to conserve some fraction of what I learned in QFT in a more permanent manner.
 (You can clearly tell I wrote this **before** embarking on my calculations.
 I am currently halfway through and am wondering why I ever decided this was a good or reasonable idea).